 There’s a new feature with Supra Connected telematics called “Battery Guard” that lets you know if the car’s battery state of charge is low, handy if the Supra isn’t your everyday wheels.

-As with the rest of the Toyota lineup, a comprehensive suite of safety features are standard in the Supra.
-These include eight airbags, a backup camera, forward collision warning, automatic emergency braking with pedestrian detection, automatic high beams and lane departure warning with steering assist.
+As with the rest of the Toyota lineup, a comprehensive suite of safety features is standard in the Supra.
+These include 8 air bags, a reversing camera, forward-collision warning, automatic emergency braking with pedestrian detection, automatic high beams, and lane-departure warning with steering assist.
 It can be customized in settings.
 All-on is represented by a green light on the console.
 You can also selectively choose which systems you want to use.

-All U.S.-bound 2020 Supras will come with a 335-hp 3.0-liter BMW DOHC inline-six with a twin-scroll turbocharger, variable valve timing and lift, which in the 3397-lb coupe delivers the desired 10:1 weight-to-power ratio.
-That’s great, but the same 3.0-liter inline-6 turbo in the new BMW Z4 S Drive M40i cranks 382 hp, 14 percent more than that advertised for the Supra with no discernable content to account for the difference other than perhaps, tuning.
+All U.S.-bound 2020 Supras will come with a 335-horsepower, 3.0-liter BMW DOHC inline-6 with a twin-scroll turbocharger and variable valve timing and lift, which in the 3,397-lb. coupe delivers the desired 10:1 weight-to-power ratio.
+That’s great, but the same 3.0-liter inline-6 turbo in the new BMW Z4 S Drive M40i cranks 382 horsepower, 14% more than that advertised for the Supra with no discernable content to account for the difference, other than perhaps tuning.

-Not to worry, as the 2020 Supra will hustle from rest to 60 mph in 4.1 seconds, making it the quickest production Toyota ever.
+Not to worry, as the 2020 Supra will hustle from rest to 60 mph in 4.1 seconds, according to the automaker, making it the quickest production Toyota ever.
 (The Z4 does the deed in 3.9 seconds.)
 Part-throttle, low-rpm engine response is immensely satisfying as well.
 There is no waiting for turbo boost to kick in or revving required to get with the program.

-Why a six-cylinder and an inline one at that.
-There was a time when the inline-six, renowned for smooth operation and sonic harmony, was an underhood staple at many car companies.
-But in the push to reduce fuel consumption following the Energy Crisis of the 1970s, most inline sixes, including those at Toyota, were replaced by lighter, more compact V6s or smaller-displacement engines altogether.
+Why a 6-cylinder—and an inline one at that?
+There was a time when the inline-6, renowned for smooth operation and sonic harmony, was an under-hood staple at many car companies.
+But in the push to reduce fuel consumption following the Energy Crisis of the 1970s, most inline-sixes, including those at Toyota, were replaced by lighter, more compact V-6s or smaller-displacement engines altogether.
 Today, BMW stands as the last major automaker still offering this engine configuration.

-Beyond the engaging performance is the sonorous sound of the inline six.
+Beyond the engaging performance is the sonorous sound of the inline-6.
 This is aided by a dual-mode exhaust that routes exhaust gases through less-baffled pipes when Sport mode is selected and gives delicious-sounding crackles and pops when decelerating from speed or lifting throttle.
-Driving modes also affect damping rates, steering effort, throttle response and transmission shift mapping.
+Driving modes also affect damping rates, steering effort, throttle response, and transmission shift mapping.

-A ZF 8HP 8-speed automatic also shared with the BMW Z4 is the only transmission available.
-There is no manual-transmission option.
-And frankly for most drivers, a manual gearbox won’t be missed as the lightning-quick shifting ZF 8-speed is quicker to speed and so seamless in operation.
+A ZF 8HP 8-speed automatic, also shared with the BMW Z4, is the only transmission available on the new Supra; there is no manual-transmission option.
+And, frankly, for most drivers, a manual gearbox won’t be missed as the lightning-quick-shifting ZF 8-speed is quicker to speed and so seamless in operation.
 Paddle shifters give manual control when it’s desired.
-Or just select Sport Mode on the console-mounted switch and the ZF 8-speed will put the car in the right sequence of gears for spirited driving without you having to sweat it out mid-corner.
-Launch control allows rocket-sled acceleration; with the car stopped in Drive, step firmly on the footbrake, select launch control, floor the accelerator and a few seconds later release the brake and get pushed back in your seat.
+Or just select Sport mode on the console-mounted switch and the ZF 8-speed will put the car in the right sequence of gears for spirited driving without you having to sweat it out mid-corner.
+Launch control allows rocket-sled acceleration; with the car stopped in Drive, step firmly on the footbrake, select launch control, floor the accelerator, and a few seconds later release the brake and get pushed back in your seat.

 Aside from piloting the 2020 Supra over some of Virginia’s picturesque but low-posted-speed back roads, Toyota arranged for several hours of track time at West Virginia’s Summit Point Raceway.
-There, freed of driver’s license-shredding speed-limit enforcement, I was able to experience the new Supra’s supremely balanced handling and 50/50 front/rear weight distribution in the very tight and technical road course laid out.
+There, freed of driver’s license-shredding speed-limit enforcement, I was able to experience the new Supra’s supremely balanced handling and 50/50 front/rear weight distribution in the very tight and technical road course.

 As Toyota marketing group vice president Ed Laukes points out, “the Supra isn’t a car Toyota needed to make, it’s one they wanted to make.”
 Some two decades after Toyota stopped selling the last Supra, the newest example is just about guaranteed to bring out the Fast and Furious inner Vin Diesel in all of us.

-There are no currently announced plans to bring to the U.S. a 4-cylinder turbo model, available in other markets.
-And with the Porsche Cayman and Boxster offering only 4-cylinder power, the inline-six-only Supra rationale sounds like a smart move—and a classic one.
+There are currently no announced plans to bring to the U.S. a 4-cylinder turbo model, available in other markets.
+And with the Porsche Cayman and Boxster offering only 4-cylinder power, the inline-6-only Supra rationale sounds like a smart move—and a classic one.